nswdpc/silverstripe-mailgun-sync/docs/en/001-index.md

 ## MailgunEmail

-MailgunEmail extends Email and provides added features for use with Mailgun via `setCustomParameters`
+MailgunEmail extends Email and provides added features for use with Mailgun via `setCustomParameters` and `setNotificationTags`

 These extra options, variables, headers and recipient variables are passed to the Mailgun API